troyane/GoodHabits/docs/tutorial.md

 ### `WarningPaper`

 This is Simple AppPaper override for any in-place message boxes.
-Appearance and dissappearance of this box will be animated.
+Appearance and disappearance of this box will be animated.

-Animation of this component is done via usage of [States](https://doc.qt.io/qt-5/qml-qtquick-state.html) & [Behavior](https://doc.qt.io/qt-5/qml-qtquick-behavior.html):
+Animation of this component is done of the usage of [States](https://doc.qt.io/qt-5/qml-qtquick-state.html) & [Behavior](https://doc.qt.io/qt-5/qml-qtquick-behavior.html):

 ```qml
     states: [